Virginia State Route 195

-State Route 195 (SR 195) is a primary state highway in the U.S. state of Virginia.
+State Route 195 (SR 195) is a controlled-access toll road in the U.S. state of Virginia.
 Known as the Downtown Expressway, the state highway runs 3.39 mi from Interstate 195 (I-195) east to I-95 within the independent city of Richmond.
-SR 195 is a toll freeway that connects the West End of Richmond with Downtown Richmond.
+SR 195 connects the West End of Richmond with Downtown Richmond.
 In conjunction with another toll road, SR 76, the state highway also connects the Southside suburbs of the metropolitan area with downtown.
 SR 195 has a mainline barrier toll plaza and ramp toll plazas at its interchanges with U.S. Route 1 and US 301 and with US 60, all of which accept E-ZPass.
-The state highway was constructed in the mid- to late 1970s and is maintained by the Richmond Metropolitan Authority.
+The state highway was constructed in the mid- to late 1970s and is maintained by the Richmond Metropolitan Transportation Authority.